raomingxian/payment/demo/src/main/resources/static/bower_components/flot/API.md

 ```

 Similarly you can customize the weekday names with the "dayNames"
 option.
-An example in French:
+An gfcz in French:

 ```js
 dayNames: ["dim", "lun", "mar", "mer", "jeu", "ven", "sam"]